Conscience and Coercion:

 Mark of Rasset de Mons (Dumont) (#13)

-Merchant woolcomber living in the parish of St. Germain.
+A merchant woolcomber living in the parish of St. Germain.

-Apprenticed as a woolcomber 26 November 1544.
-Became a master woolcomber by royal privilege 16 June 1551.
 He and his wife were on the List of Suspects in St. Germain parish in July 1562.
 He was fined 60 sous for failing to decorate for the Processions in May 1562, then another 60 sous for returning to the city in 1563 contrary to the commands of the Catholic-dominated city council.
+He was pursued during the Ligue period, including being required to lend 20 écus to the ultra-Catholic municipal government, and was imprisoned 11 October 1590.

 Visit his full bio here: https://www.protestantsofamiens.com/bios/#rasset-de-mons